tableau/connector-plugin-sdk/docs/tdvt.md

    ![]({{ site.baseurl }}/assets/tdvt_connection_2.png)

-1. Open the TDS file in a text editor and embed the password in the <connection> tag of the TDS file next to the existing 'username' value.
-   Save the file.

-1. Repeat this for the 'Staples' table.

-1. Run `tdvt --add_ds mydb`.
-This wil create a mydb.ini file under /config and will modify your two TDS files to rename the connection.
+1. Run `tdvt action --add_ds mydb`.
+Chose to generate the password file and pick the logical query config.
+This will create a mydb.ini file under /config and will modify your two TDS files to rename the connection and link them to the tds/mydb.password password file.

-1. Update the generated ini file (mydb.ini) and choose a logical query config that matches what your database supports.
-   See the section below titled 'Choose a logical query config'.

-1. Run: `tdvt --generate`
+1. Edit the generated tds/mydb.password file and enter the password for your connection.
+This can also be done manually.
+See [The Sample TDS Files](https://github.com/tableau/connector-plugin-sdk/tree/master/tdvt/samples/tds)

-1. Verify your new test suite by running: `tdvt --list your_datasource_name`.
+1. Verify your new test suite by running: `tdvt list --ds your_datasource_name`.
 It should show you a list of test suites associated with this datasource.

 The `add_ds` command renames the connection names to 'leaf'.
 See one of the TDS files in '/tds' for an example.